zuiwanting/owinjs/README.md

 ## Summary

-An Owin/JS middleware/application is simply a `function(next)` that provides a single web-server owin context for each request, where it is easy to access all the http parameters  (`this.Request.Path`, `this.Response.Body` etc.).
+An Owin/JS middleware/application is simply a `function(next)` that provides a single web-server owin context for each request, where it is easy to access all the http parameters  (`this.request.path`, `this.response.body` etc.).
 "Tasks" (promises) are returned for full async programming without callbacks nor use of limited ES6 features.

 Middleware can be chained with `app.use(middleware1).use(middleware2)` etc.